-- Axillary Nerve Injuries or Brachial Plexus Injuries — Nerve damage in the shoulder can occur when nerves are stretched, when scar tissue interferes with signals between the brain and shoulder, or the nerves are otherwise damaged.
+- Axillary Nerve Injuries or Brachial Plexus Injuries — Nerve damage in the shoulder is the result of when nerves are stretched, when scar tissue blocks communication between the brain and shoulder, or the nerves rupture.
 These injuries can cause shoulder pain along with a range of other sensations.
-They are commonly caused by sudden trauma but can also occur because of overuse.
+They are usually the result of sudden trauma but can also happen because of wear and tear.

 How Do Oakville, MO Physical Therapists Treat Shoulder Pain?

 Your personalized and evidence-backed physical therapy treatments may include:

 - Instrument-assisted soft tissue mobilization to detect and treat any soft tissue disorders

 - Pre- and post-surgical rehabilitation, based on a plan with come up with alongside your doctor, if you need surgery to relieve your shoulder pain

 - Kinesio Taping® to reduce pain and inflammation and allow you to participate in physical activity or work while your body heals

 - Blood flow restriction training to offer your shoulder a low-intensity exercise with high-intensity results

 - Trigger point dry needling to target irritated muscles, ligaments, and tendons deeper in the body to encourage the body’s natural healing processes